 3) Not being able to use weight as an excuse

 It can be easy to get into the habit of using weight as an excuse to avoid doing things, whether that is social events or significant life changes.

 There’s often a cognitive distortion that if one thing changes, everything will be different.

 For example, if you lose weight, you can start dating again or go on a solo holiday.
 It can be scary to face these significant changes once you have lost weight.

 Example fear: If I lose weight, I can’t put off asking for a promotion at work anymore.

 A common fear about embarking on a weight loss journey is feeling embarrassed.
-This embarrassment can be of anything, from saying no to cake at a birthday party, to exercising in public.
+This embarrassment can be anything, from saying no to cake at a birthday party to exercise in public.